lab1092/blender-manual_ja/manual/materials/assigning_a_material.rst

    only materials containing "wood" are displayed in the list.

-   :guilabel:`Multiple Objects -`  In the 3D View, with :kbd:`ctrl-L`
+   *Multiple Objects -*  In the 3D View, with :kbd:`Ctrl-L`
    you can quickly link all selected objects to the material (and other aspects) of the :doc:`active object </modeling/objects/selecting#selections_and_the_active_object>`.
    Very useful if you need to set a large number of objects to the same material;
    just select all of them,
-   then the object that has the desired material, and :kbd:`ctrl-L` link them to that "parent".
+   then the object that has the desired material, and :kbd:`Ctrl-L` link them to that "parent".
    (See Tip on Linking Data in Creating about data linking.)